Magdi Youssef: Brecht in Egypt

+From Sociocultural Interference to Cross-cultural Interaction

-In 2001, the critic Mahmoud El-Wardani called Youssef's new book “From Sociocultural Interference to Cross-cultural Interaction” [M. Youssef, Min Al-Tadakhul ila Al-Tafa'ul Al-Hadari.
+In 2001, the critic Mahmoud El-Wardani called Youssef's new book From Sociocultural Interference to Cross-cultural Interaction [M. Youssef, Min Al-Tadakhul ila Al-Tafa'ul Al-Hadari.
 Al-Hilal Book, Dar Al-Hilal, 2001] a “valuable book” that “deals with the challenges globalization posits for Third World countries.
 The main concern of the book is how people of the Third World could be not merely consumers of knowledge but also producers.
 It is divided into three sections; the first dealing with theoretical approaches to the dialectics of the self and the other in the present time, the second attempts an application of the theory elaborated in the first section on selected works of literature and art.
 The final section engages in critical debates with a number of well-known figures in Arab culture.”

 As an article in Al-Ahram Weekly notes, “Youssef describes his life's work as a single, protracted attempt at establishing, in the Western academic mentality, the existence of a contemporary Arab culture -- in the widest sense of the word.
 And it is on the vitality, creativity and "objective difference" of such a culture, he insists, that every successful step on the way to demystifying Orientalist preconceptions about the Arab world has depended.”

 Al-Ahram Weekly repeatedly noted Youssef's critique of the hegemony of Western media, including televised and printed cartoons of the Walt Disney type.
 In this context, Youssef's essay “Arab Fairy-Tales in Disney-Times” deserved attention.

 According to Youssef, “the West's subtle psychological barriers complicate the process of intercultural exchange," a staff writer of Al Ahram Weekly noted.